S-ESX/S-ESX-V1F/README.md

 1. Download and install FiveM artifacts for your server
 2. Download and extract the S-ESX pack
 3. Modify server.cfg for your database, Steam and license key
-4. Import sesx.sql to your databse
+4. Import sesx.sql to your database
 5. Start your server

 ### TO USE Kashacters